Huron Natural Area One of Kitchener’s Best Hiking Trails

 Huron Natural Area is home to over 250 acres of forested land which offers over 7 km of trails to explore situated in the middle of the City of Kitchener.

 Huron Natural Area is the largest green space in the Region of Waterloo and is home to various bird species, hence why it’s considered to be one the the best parks in Kitchener.

 Huron Natural Area is easily accessible from the 401 and free parking can be found at 801 Trillium Drive, Kitchener, Ontario.

-Just One Tip: I should mention that entry to Huron Natural Area is free!
+Just One Tip: Parking and Entry to Huron Natural Area is Free

 Hiking at Huron Natural Area

 Huron Natural Area offers the avid hiker her choice of three awesome trails to hike.
 None of the trails are overly long and all three can be done in the same day.

 The Huron and Forest Trail Loop is a moderately travelled loop trail and is good for all skill levels.
 The trail is best used from May to November.
 The trail is useable throughout the Winter months but can get a bit icy, so crampons are recommended.

 - Distance: 4.8 km

 The Huron and Woodland Trail loop is a lightly travelled loop trail and is suitable for hiking, biking, and bird watching.
 Theree are several smaller trails which lead off of the Huron Woodland Trail and during the winter months, it can be easy to get turned around.
 Dogs are permitted on the trail but must be kept on a leash.